ofek/pyapp/docs/config.md

 | `3.10` |
 | `3.11` |

-The source of distributions is the [python-build-standalone](https://github.com/indygreg/python-build-standalone) project.
+The source for pre-built distributions is the [python-build-standalone](https://github.com/indygreg/python-build-standalone) project.

 Some distributions have [variants](https://gregoryszorc.com/docs/python-build-standalone/main/running.html) that may be configured with the `PYAPP_DISTRIBUTION_VARIANT` option: